ericmjl/data-testing-tutorial/README.md

-# data-testing-tutorial
+# Best Testing Practices for Data Science

-A short tutorial on how to do data testing.
+A short tutorial for data scientists on how to write tests for your code and your data.

-# How to use this repository
+## How to use this repository

-I suggest having the notebooks open **through GitHub inside your browser**.
-The Jupyter notebooks are mostly a presentation tool; iterative prototyping can be done using the IPython shell or Python interpreter.
-Almost all of what we will do involves the Terminal and your favourite plain text editor.
+The tutorial notes are typed up in Jupyter notebooks, and static HTML versions are available under the [`docs`](./docs/) folder.
+For the non-bonus material, I suggest working through the notes in order.
+With the exception of the Projects, the bonus material can be tackled in any order.

+## Feedback

+If you've taken a version of this tutorial, please leave feedback [here](https://ericma1.typeform.com/to/Ua0LBs).

-# Pre-Requisite Knowledge
+## Pre-Requisite Knowledge

 I am assuming you are of the following type of coder: